owensgroup/RXMesh/README.md

 *[Ahmed H. Mahmoud](https://www.ece.ucdavis.edu/~ahdhn/), [Serban D. Porumbescu](https://web.cs.ucdavis.edu/~porumbes/), and [John D. Owens](https://www.ece.ucdavis.edu/~jowens/)*<br>
 *[ACM Transaction on Graphics](https://dl.acm.org/doi/abs/10.1145/3450626.3459748) (Proceedings of SIGGRAPH 2021)*

-This repository provides 1) source code to reproduce the results presented in the paper (git tag `v0.1.0` TODO) and 2) ongoing development of RXMesh.
+This repository provides 1) source code to reproduce the results presented in the paper (git tag [`v0.1.0`](https://github.com/owensgroup/RXMesh/tree/v0.1.0)) and 2) ongoing development of RXMesh.
 For 1), all input models used in the paper can be found [here](https://ucdavis365-my.sharepoint.com/:f:/g/personal/ahmahmoud_ucdavis_edu/En-vEpIdSGBHqvCIa-MVXRQBg5g7GfM3P3RwZBHL4Hby3w?e=2EVnJd).
 Models were collected from [Thingi10K](https://ten-thousand-models.appspot.com/) and [Smithsonian 3D](https://3d.si.edu/explore) repository.

 ## **A Quick Glance**
 RXMesh is a CUDA/C++ header-only library.
 All unit tests are under `tests\` folder.
 This includes the unit test for some basic functionalities along with the unit test for the query operations.
 All applications are under `apps\` folder.